Farrah Fawcett’s Son Hit With Additional Charges in Alleged Violent Crime Series That Left 4 Injured Across Venice, Palms

 The next afternoon, O’Neal allegedly beat another man after he exited a convenience store just blocks away.
 Both of the first two victims sustained minor injuries, officials said.

 O’Neal is accused of carrying out the most serious attacks on May 4.
-First, stabbed a man who had looked at him in the side near the Venice Beach Boardwalk, seriously injuring him, according to police.
+First, he stabbed a man in the side near the Venice Beach Boardwalk, seriously injuring him, according to police.
+LAPD said he was provoked by the victim looking at him.

 Hours later, a man was stabbed several times while walking to his car parked on Fourth Avenue, near the intersection with Rose Avenue.
-The victim was found 15 minutes later laying in a pool of blood on the sidewalk with wounds to his face, neck and upper body, LAPD said.
+The victim was found 15 minutes later laying in a pool of blood on the sidewalk with wounds to his face, neck and upper body, officers said.

 O’Neal also allegedly lunged at a barista with a knife after becoming belligerent inside a Venice coffee shop on May 5.